KireinaHoro/jsteward.moe/content/Android/aarch64-build-host.md

 # Get the build system to recognize aarch64 as a valid HOST arch

 The repository [`build/make`](https://github.com/KireinaHoro/android_build) holds core makefiles that describe how the build system works.
-The following code defines the `HOST_ARCH` section for the build host:
+The following code in `build/make/core/envsetup.mk` defines the `HOST_ARCH` section for the build host:

 ```make
 # HOST_ARCH